 What Can You Measure with Augmented Reality Analytics?

-Augmented reality analytics is used by businesses to accurately assess how well their AR Campaigns and experiences have engaged with a target audience and identify areas of improvement, expansion, removal based on accurate user driven feedback.
-So, what can you measure with augmented reality analytics?
+Augmented Reality Analytics accurately measures how well your AR campaigns have engaged with a target audience.
+Specifically, it identifies areas of improvement, expansion or removal based on reliable, accurate user driven feedback.

 Augmented Reality: The Rate of Engagement

-Your engagement rate helps measure the level of interactions between end users and “experiences” of your AR Campaign.
+The “engagement” rate measures the level of interactions between end users and “experiences” of your AR Campaign.

 Augmented Reality: Dwell Time